Martin University Hospital

 The Martin University Hospital (Univerzitná nemocnica Martin, abbreviated to UNM) is a Slovak public university hospital located in the Martin municipality, in the county of Zilina, north-east of the Slovak capital Bratislava.
 It is a teaching hospital and it is the main university hospital affiliated with the Jessenius School of Medicine.
 The hospital has over 1,700 employees.
 Martin University Hospital has 900 beds in total including all sectors.

-The current director of the hospital is Dr. Dušan Krkoška, M.D., PhD., MBA.
+The current director of the hospital is Dušan Krkoška.

 History

 Long known for its curative thermal springs, the region of Turiec (Turz) has a history as a destination for people with various illnesses.
 King Ladislaus IV of Hungary wrote of its healing effects in 1281 as did King Sigismund of Luxembourg in 1423.
 In 1532 Johannes Barbierus of Mosovce became the first permanent doctor to settle here, and later in 1680 the Jesuits set up a monastic pharmacy at the site.